WolfgangErb/GraphWedgelets/README.md

 # Graph Wedgelets for Image Compression

-A simple toolbox to illustrate how graph wedgelets can be used to sparsely approximate images
+A simple toolbox to illustrate how graph wedgelets can be used to sparsely approximate and compress images
 --------------------------------------------------------------------------------

 <img src="img/BWP-eagle.png" width="800">